vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 their DNSSEC signatures to its cache.
 It MAY even pass this data to the local system resolver for caching outside the application.
 However, care must be taken that caching these records could be used for timing and caching attacks to de-anonymize the TLS client or its user.
-TLS client that want to present the strongest anonymity protection to their users, MUST refrain from using and caching all unrelated RRs.
+A TLS client that wants to present the strongest anonymity protection to their users, MUST refrain from using and caching all unrelated RRs.

 # IANA Considerations {#iana_requests}